North Dakota Criminal Records

 A criminal record is defined as an official document that records a person’s criminal history.
 The information is assembled and updated from local, county and state jurisdictions, trial courts, courts of appeals as well as county and state correctional facilities.
 The standard for criminal record collection and storage varies from county to county, but the majority of North Dakota criminal records are organized in online record depositories that are available to the public in the form of a Criminal Background Report.
 This report is accessed through a number of courts, police departments and the official North Dakota State Records Online Database.

-The amount of criminal records information presented on StateRecords.org will vary from individual to individual as well as what resources were used to collect the information because different sources often have non-standardized state level protocols, storage classifications, requirements, organization and digitization processes.
+Different sources often collect information using non-standardized state level protocols, storage classifications, requirements, organization and digitization processes.
+As a result, the amount of criminal record information presented on StateRecords.org may vary from individual to individual.
 Criminal records in the state of North Dakota generally include the following subjects:

 North Dakota Arrest Records

 An arrest record is an official document providing information regarding a person that has been questioned, apprehended, taken into custody, placed in detention, held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
 In North Dakota, a person can be arrested once they commit a misdemeanor amounting to a minor of an act as a breach of the peace, or if they commit a felony where there are reasonable grounds to believe they committed the crime.

 North Dakota Arrest Warrants